-Providers will be given a period of 8 weeks to complete and return documentation.
+Providers will be given a period of eight weeks to complete and return documentation.

-All pre-inspection documents must be submitted using the GDC secure file share system.
-Providers should zip the folders and clearly reference the files before uploading to GDC Secure file share.
-Please see Appendix 1 for our GDPR guidance.
+All pre-inspection documents must be submitted using the pre-inspection questionnaire, which comes with a guidance note on using this system.
+The survey allows 10 file uploads per requirement.
+Additional evidence can be submitted after requesting a link from the EQA lead for the GDC secure file share system.
+Providers should zip the folders and clearly reference the files before uploading to GDC secure file share.
+Please see Appendix 1 below for the GDC GDPR guidance.